rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

  from the first coin.

 The goal of a seed phrase
- is to achieve the maximimum amount of randomness that would prevent anyone from deriving or guessing your seed phrase.
+ is to achieve the maximimum amount of entropy that would prevent anyone from deriving or guessing your seed phrase.